Lets us help you write your will

 Writing a Will can seem straightforward, but Wills are as complicated as any area of Law.

-You may have an existing Will and are wondering whether or not you actually need a new Will?
-The thing about the Law is that it is constantly changing, so to make sure that your Will is current and up-to-date with the latest legislation then you must have it reviewed periodically.
-For example – if your beneficiaries move this is not a reason you will need to update your Will, but if you have a ‘Discretionary Wills Trust’ put in your Will to save inheritance tax, then it is worth discussing whether or not this is still advisable.
+You may have an existing Will and are wondering if you actually need a new Will?
+The thing about the Law is that it is constantly changing, so to make sure that your Will is current and up to date with the latest legislation then you must have it reviewed periodically.
+For example – if your beneficiaries move this is not a reason you will need to update your Will, but if you have a ‘Discretionary Wills Trust’ put in your Will to save inheritance tax, then it is worth discussing whether this is still advisable.